 Yannick Nézet-Séguin - Biography

 In 2008 he was appointed Principal Guest Conductor of the London Philharmonic Orchestra, a post he held until 2014.
-He made his BBC Proms debut the following year with the Scottish Chamber Orchestra, returning in 2010 and 2013 with the Rotterdam Philharmonic.
+He made his BBC Proms debut in 2009 with the Scottish Chamber Orchestra, returning in 2010 and 2013 with the Rotterdam Philharmonic.
 In 2013 he was announced as Artist-in-Residence at the Konzerthaus Dortmund for a three-year period.

-Nézet-Séguin was also by this time Music Director of the Philadelphia Orchestra.
-His inaugural concerts with the orchestra got rave reviews and included his Carnegie Hall debut, conducting the Verdi Requiem.
+His inaugural concerts as Music Director of the Philadelphia Orchestra received rave reviews and included his Carnegie Hall debut, conducting the Verdi Requiem.
 Alongside regular subscription and touring programmes, he leads three Carnegie Hall concerts each season.
-He has recently extended his commitment to the orchestra for a further decade, to the 2025–26 season, continuing a relationship with his players that has won praise around the world.
-Highlights of the current season include a tour of China, Mongolia and South Korea, while 2017–18 will see a season-long celebration of the centenary of Leonard Bernstein.
+He has now extended his commitment to the orchestra until at least the 2025–26 season.